MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/music-on-hold.md

 You can also configure Music on Hold by using the Teams PowerShell module.
 In the TeamsCallingPolicy, change the MusicOnHoldEnabledType parameter to Enabled and then grant that policy instance to one or more users.

-If a Teams user has a Teams Calling Policy with Music on Hold set to Disabled, then no music will be played when the Teams user places the call on hold.
+If a Teams user has a Teams calling policy with Music on Hold set to Disabled, then no music will be played when the Teams user places the call on hold.

 ## Configure custom music